-Consolidates NOAA's Mission by Removing Space Commerce
+Consolidates NOAA's Mission

-The bill recognizes the unique mission of the Office of Commercial Space and moves it from its current location within NOAA to the Department of Commerce.
-It raises the Director of the Office of Commercial Space to an Assistant Secretary of Commerce--a role which will report directly to the Secretary of Commerce.
+The bill affirms the location of the Office of Space Commerce within the Department of Commerce by requiring the Director of the Office to report directly to the Secretary of Commerce.

-Additionally, it directs a study by the National Academy of Public Administration to determine the feasibility of transferring NOAA's Endangered Species Act and Marine Mammal Protection Act functions to the Department of Interior.
+Additionally, the bill directs a study by the National Academy of Public Administration to determine the feasibility and merits of transferring all or parts of Endangered Species Act and Marine Mammal Protection Act management functions into a single agency or department in the federal government.